 6% – Skill issues.
 Unaligned team.
 Lack of skills, experience and resource.

 Just 6% of the deviation remained unexplained or “other”.
-The same issues are being seen again and again.
+Other researchers have reported similar findings.

 The Lessons

-These factors can simply and easily be tested for through standardised project and programme appraisal techniques.
+You can guard against these factors simply and easily through standardised project and programme appraisal techniques.
 If your project / programme is significantly off-track or headed that way, it is likely that a dispassionate review of the current state will identify contributing factors and allow the rapid identification of corrective action.
 Taking that action will have a cost.
 Not taking it will also have a cost, which is likely to be higher.
 The governance board must decide which to pay.
 Avoiding all cost is rarely an option.

 Many IT people have at best a grudging relationship with the business.
 It is quite common to hear dark mutterings from technologists about the business “not getting it” or equivalent.
 I recently heard an architect complain about managers interfering with the purity of his work.
 Equally, the business often sees IT as being in an expensive world of its own, drawing architectures full of boxes with no connection to their concerns, priorities or needs.
 It is easy for rudeness to escalate where people do not communicate effectively.
 An essential purpose of a governance board is to provide a forum for senior staff to decide, set direction, allocate resources and hold those responsible to account.
-Does the project reflect complete understanding of what is needed to drive the business forward, and alignment to the governance board’s concept of strategy?
+Ask yourself whether the project reflects complete understanding of what is needed to drive the business forward.
+Does it align to the governance board’s concept of strategy?

 Some of these boards can include some big personalities.
 Challenging behaviours can also arise from without.
-The interests, concerns, whimsy and frustration of people must be managed just as much as the tasks of delivery.
+Manage the interests, concerns, whimsy and frustration of people just as much as the tasks of delivery.
 The tools and techniques of stakeholder management can help here, best developed within sales and account management where such concerns are second nature.

 Mastery of Technology and the Business

 Those seeking to deliver change must have a strong understanding of the technologies available, how to make them work and what the business really needs.
 A skilled practitioner will see beyond requirements stated as “I want you to deliver technology x for me to deliver function y so that I can do z for my customers” and express it in terms of business outcomes, project outputs, functions and technical components.
 The disciplines of benefits realisation and Enterprise Architecture have much to add in this.
 Programme management brings a good delivery framework.
-Too often projects and programmes overlook the benefits to be delivered.
-Benefits may not be realised until long after the project has been delivered but this does not mean they should be ignored.
+A good programme team will consistently focus on the benefits they are to deliver.
+Benefits may not be realised until long after the project has closed, but this does not mean they should be ignored.
 Mastery brings efficiency through the ability to optimise the solution, as opposed to just doing something that works.

 Excel at Core Project Management Practices

 Another organisation made a large initial change (in a security-critical environment) under careful control and followed it up with the sustained application of lean six-sigma techniques to deliver process simplification.
 This was to drive performance quality improvement whilst simultaneously cutting costs.
 This has been delivering spectacular results for the last three years since the initial change.
 The real power of this is that the whole team from top to bottom has grown together in mastery of the techniques.
 First results can usefully be delivered quickly.
 Mastery takes longer.
 Shared views and aligned incentives are important enablers.
-The people must also be appropriately equipped with skills, experience, robust methods and most critically, attitude.
+The people involve need help with skills, experience, robust methods and most critically, attitude.
 They started with the essential core processes, progressively moving into others such as change management to spread the influence and efficient control.

 The recommendation concentrates specifically on clarity of what quality looks like.
 Anyone who has run a project under Prince2 will swear heartily at that method’s bureaucracy.
 They would have to admit that the Product Description’s role in clearly defining what acceptable quality looks like has value.
 The art is to set these criteria such that they retain the essential controls and dispense with the rest.
 Critical practices may also be found in planning, tracking, risk management and change control.